-Payments for student account charges may be made in person by personal/cashier's check, money order, or cash at the Enrollment Services Center in the Admissions and Enrollment Services Building.
-The University is not able to accept any electronic form of payment, including debit or credit cards.
-However, there are computer kiosks located in the Enrollment Services Center for the convenience of students and payers to make electronic payments.
+Payments for student account charges may be made in person by personal check, cashier's check, money order, or cash at the OneStop office, located in the Admissions and Enrollment Services Building.
+The OneStop office is not able to accept any electronic forms of payment.
+However, there are computer kiosks located in the OneStop office for the convenience of students and payers to make electronic payments.
+Santa Clara does not accept credit card payments for student account charges.